NHET-Sim Executive Committee

 Debra uses qualitative research methods and has expertise in Program evaluation.
 Social learning and instructional design theories underpin her educational Program design.

 Debra holds an honorary professorial appointment at the University of Melbourne where she is director of the Masters of Surgical Education offered with the Royal Australasian College of Surgeons.
 She remains a consultant to Imperial College where she contributes to various research and educational Programs.
-In 2012-2013, Debra is Chair of the Australian Society for Simulation in Healthcare.
+In 2012-2013, Debra was the Chair of the Australian Society for Simulation in Healthcare (ASSH), the health Division of Simulation Australia.
+Debra is currently a Board Member of Simulation Australia.

 Debra has published over 130 peer-reviewed publications and several book chapters in the field of clinical communication and simulation-based education.